-The Company is aware that it needs to measure its operational carbon footprint in order to limit and control its environmental impact.
-However, given the very limited nature of its direct activities during the year under review, it has not been practical to measure its carbon footprint.
+The company is aware that it is required to measure its operational carbon footprint in order to limit and control the impact on the environmental.
+During the year under review, the Company's operations were limited to drilling exploration holes.
+Hence, given the very limited nature of these operations, it has not been practical to measure its carbon footprint.

-The Company only measures the impact of its direct activities, as the full impact of the entire supply chain of its suppliers and contracted operations cannot be measured practically.
+Going forward in the future, the company will only measure the impact of its direct activities, as the full impact of the entire supply chain of its suppliers cannot be measured practically.